wh-alice/mig_visualstudio/vs/misc/connection-to-type-library-or-object-library-for-remote-process-has-been-lost.md

 ---
-title: "Connection to type library or object library for remote process has been lost" ms.custom: "" ms.date: "2015-07-20" ms.prod: "visual-studio-dev14"
+title: "Connection to type library or object library for remote process has been lost | Microsoft Docs" ms.custom: "" ms.date: "2015-07-20" ms.prod: "visual-studio-dev14"